Artist’s conception of the original Kapaleeswara Shiva Temple on the Mylapore seashore.

 St. Thomas Mount Church: This 8th century Persian cross is inscribed with Pahlavi script and is signed by the carver as Afras the Syrian.
 The inscription reads, “My lord Christ, have mercy upon Afras, son of Chaharbukht the Syrian, who cut this”.

 This “Orpheus-Bacchus-Dionysus” crucifix is dated 3rd century BCE / CE and depicts Orpheus crucified.
 It is of dubious origin and may be a fake.
 Christians adopted the cross / crucifix as a symbol only after the 3rd century CE.
-Crosses were introduced into Indian Christianity by Syrian and Persian Christian immigrants after the 7th or 8th century CE.
+Crosses were introduced into Indian Christianity by Syrian and Persian Christian immigrants between the 4th and 7th century CE.

 1964 St. Thomas India Postage Stamp: The image is of a silver bust of Thomas in the San Tommaso Basilica, Ortona, Italy.